Puigdemont claims to be Catalan 'president' from Brussels

 Bekaert later told the Flemish media VRT that "the possibility of political asylum is not yet completely off the table".

-Puigdemont said that he would stay in Brussels as long as he could not get "guarantees" that he will be receive a "fair treatment" in Spain.
+Puigdemont said that he would stay in Brussels as long as he could not get "guarantees" that he will receive a "fair treatment" in Spain.

 "If we have guarantees, we would go back immediately," he said.